-The National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation (OREF) to support research being conducted by Drs.
+The National Stem Cell Foundation partnered with the Orthopaedic Research and Education Foundation (OREF) to support research being conducted by Drs.
 Jeffrey Spang and Elizabeth Loboa at the University of North Carolina at Chapel Hill.

 Biography for Dr. Loboa: